What a UCC Lien Does

 Like most other liens in bankruptcy court, a UCC lien is only a piece of paper unless you can identify and locate specific property encumbered by the lien.
 (This is why you should write down any known assets of the debtor on the UCC lien.)

 OEX/JDX liens are more comprehensive and provide better security as they apply to all non-exempt property of the debtor.
 Most OEX/JDX liens are only good for one year, but they can be extended with a motion filed before their expiration for good cause.
-(Or, you can serve the debtor every year with a new OEX/JDX, renewing the lien.
+(Or, you can serve the debtor every year with a new OEX/JDX, renewing your lien.

 4) If your judgment debtor is lucky enough to win even $500 in the lottery, the Lottery Commission will look at all UCC liens, to determine if the winner owes money.
 If they do, they will pay the creditors in full before they pay the judgment debtor a single penny.